[Reading time: 2 mins 20 secs]

 Last spring, working from home became the norm for hundreds of thousands of us.
 More than 80+% of the people who took my Time Management class in 2020 said they were working from home for the first time.

 And do you know what was their top complaint?

 I know!
 Working from home means distractions are all over the place.
 It can also be hard to get in the requisite billable hours without working into the evening.
-One of the greatest downsides of working from home is that the work never feels done.
+The greatest downside of working from home is that the work is so close at hand.
+This means:

 So what can you do?